Initially, the House Finch was a bird of the west, but because of its rosy breast and very melodic song, people wanted to own one.

 An interesting note is that pairs that stay together through winter, nest a little earlier than those that don't.

-One interesting detail is that the males will defend the female they're mated with and not defend any territory.
+One interesting detail to note is that the males will defend the female they're mated with and not defend any territory.
+Most other birds try to defend both.

 The House Finch nest is cup-shaped and made of twigs, grasses, and leaves.
 Below is a nest showing one egg inside.